 Nutritious student lunches are our first priority.
 USDA research indicates that children who participate in the School Lunch program have superior nutritional intakes compared to those students who do not participate.
 Teachers or coaches can order lunches for students traveling on classroom field trips or on athletic team competitions.
 If students will miss school lunch while they are on a field trip or traveling to a competition, they can sign up for lunches that can be picked up in the school kitchen/cafeteria on the morning of the trip.

 Please fill out the field trip order forms and submit it to the Food Service Office 7 days before the trip.
 Students can choose one of the following selections:

-A. Turkey & Cheese Wrap
+A. Turkey and Cheese Sandwich

-B. Ham & Cheese Wrap
+B. Ham and Cheese Wrap

 All lunches will include fresh baby carrots, fresh fruit, a bag of baked chips, and a low-fat milk (16.9oz bottled waters can be substituted for milk on field trips).
 Paper goods will be included.
 Coolers can be signed out for longer trips.